Zuehlke/poinz/docu/deployment.md

+# Deployment

-PoinZ is currently deployed on a free-tier heroku dyno. (currently without persistent room storage)...
+PoinZ is currently deployed on a free-tier [heroku](https://www.heroku.com/) dyno.
+With mongodb as persistent storage on [MongoDB atlas](https://www.mongodb.com/cloud/atlas).